 (C) The department, together with the State Department of Social Services, the California Department of Aging, and the Department of Managed Health Care, convene and consult with stakeholders at least twice during the period following production of a draft of the implementation plan and before submission of the plan to the Legislature.
 Continued consultation with stakeholders shall occur on an ongoing basis for the implementation of the provisions of this section.

+APPENDIX F

+Acronyms